harsh-bothra/learn365/days/day20.md

 - A GraphQL document can contain one or more of these operations (i.e multiple queries/mutations/subscriptions).
 - Mutations queries modify data in the data store and returns a value.
 - Fields: describes a discrete piece of info.
 This info could be simple or complex with relationships between data.
-- Directives are identifiers that add additional functionality wi/o affecting the value of the response but can affect what response comes back to the client.
+- Directives are identifiers that add additional functionality without affecting the value of the response but can affect what response comes back to the client.
 ```

 ### Introspection Queries